mistakia/nano-community/docs/getting-started-users/storing/setup.md

 ---
 title: Setup Wallet & Account
 description: How to create a nano account and wallet
-tags: nano, wallet, account, crypto, setup, create, use, address, seed, secure, instructions
+tags: nano, xno, wallet, account, crypto, setup, create, use, address, seed, secure, instructions
 ---

 # Setting up an Account